-There will be a 2.8", ILI9341 controller based TFT color touch screen added to the BITeensio's controls in the very near future so when you build your card, you will probably want to add one more 5 pin header called P(TFT) which is NOT silkscreened on the board.
+There are several TFT color touch screens added to the BITeensio's controls so when you build your card, you will need to add one more 5 pin header called P(TFT) which is NOT silkscreened on the board.

 These five pins will go on the back side of the BITeensio card, just below the top set of socket pins for the Teensy 3.6.
 They are labeled on the back side silkscreen as D13, D14, D15, D16 and D17 but were not utilized prior to the addition of the color touch display.